MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/cortana-design-guidelines.md

 While the user should feel that **Cortana** is helping to make the process as light and easy as possible, you probably want **Cortana** to also be explicit that it's your app accomplishing the task.

 We use a trip planning and management app named **Adventure Works** integrated into the **Cortana** UI, shown here, to demonstrate many of the concepts and features we discuss.
+For more info, see the [Cortana voice command sample](https://go.microsoft.com/fwlink/p/?LinkID=619899).

 :::image type="content" source="images/cortana/cortana-overview.png" alt-text="Screenshot of the Cortana canvas":::